rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     |---------Payload--------------|
     01111000011011100010010110010011  -- 802.3 Checksum

 This process continues until the packet either reaches its final destination or until the TTL drops to 0 (at which point the packet is discarded).

 #### TCP from SYN to FIN

-It might be of benefit to show an actual TCP connection from start to finish.
+It might be beneficial to show an actual TCP connection from start to finish.
 Here, I have striped the Data-Link and Network Headers for clarity.
 In addition, we won't be looking at any of the packets in this connection in binary form, and rather than entering IP Addresses for the nodes involved, we'll simply use the short form of their host-name.

-Let's assume whippoorwill (172.30.16.28) wants to retrieve a webpage from rackspace.com (173.203.44.122).
+Let's assume **whippoorwill** (172.30.16.28) wants to retrieve a webpage from **rackspace.com** (173.203.44.122).
 Naturally, the first thing it needs to do is initiate a three-way handshake.

     whippoorwill  ->   rackspace
     Src Port      3560